aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 He who laughs at himself never runs out of things to laugh at.
+> 🥠 Some men dream of fortunes, others dream of cookies.

-Last update: Sun Dec  5 03:48:45 2021
+Last update: Sun Dec  5 03:54:10 2021
 ### Let's play! 🎮

 <img src="https://gbaas-readme.herokuapp.com/state?" />